nautes-dev/amcharts-factory/README.md

 Otherwise, query execution can be requested.
 In this project there is no configuration to interact with a graphql server.

-In doc folder you will find some doc about GraphQL and Amcharts.
+In this readme you will find some doc about GraphQL and Amcharts.

 ## Getting Started